azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 ![Compliance summary](../Images/13_TSS_PBIDashboardComplianceSummary.png)

 The report contains 3 tabs.
-There is an overall/summary view of compliance, a detailed view which can be used to see control 'pass/fail' details for individual subscriptions and inventory view which can be used to see a summary of enterprise resources with its type.
-This also gives you a summary of RBAC on your subscription.
+There is an overall/summary view of compliance, a detailed view which can be used to see control 'pass/fail' details for individual subscriptions and inventory view which will give the visibility over all resources and RBAC in your tenant.
 An example of the detailed view and inventory view is shown below:

 Detailed view: